History of Hindu Mathematics: History of the book

 Bibhutibhushan Datta, the senior author of the book, delivered a lecture titled "Contribution of the Ancient Hindus to Mathematics" on 20 December 1927 to the Allahabad University Mathematical Association.
 This address was published in the Bulletin of the Allahabad University Mathematical Association in two papers totalling 60 pages in length.
 Datta expanded this paper and wrote the treatise History of Hindu Mathematics in three volumes.
 Datta retired from academic life in 1933 and became an itinerant ascetic.
 At the time of retirement, the manuscript of the three-volume work was entrusted to his junior colleague Awadhesh Narayan Singh.
 Singh published the first two of these volumes as a joint publication.
 The first volume titled History of Hindu Mathematics.
 A Source Book (Part 1: Numerical notation and arithmetic) was published in 1935 and the second volume titled History of Hindu Mathematics.
 A Source Book (Part 2: Algebra) was published in 1938.
 The planned third volume was never published.

 Contents of the book

-This is basically a source book.
-Under various topics are collected translations of Sanskrit texts as found in Hindu mathematical texts.
+The book is a source book and index.
+Under various topics are the collected translations of Sanskrit texts as found in Hindu mathematical texts.